 Two Classes of Travel Insurance

 Temporary loss will cover reimbursement for essential personal items until the lost luggage shows up.
+The insurer will cut you a check to buy items like clothing, toiletries and shoes.

 If a reimbursement claim is denied under your travel insurance, consider filing a claim under the policy’s arbitration clause.
 You can also seek reimbursement through your state’s insurance commissioner.